Urgent Care–Information for Providers

 With the exception of a flu shot, vaccines and other preventive care services are not covered, and eligible Veterans should not manage chronic conditions, or otherwise manage their care over the long term, through the urgent care benefit.

 IMPORTANT: Urgent care is not a replacement for an eligible Veteran’s preventive health care.
 Eligible Veterans should work with their primary care provider for this type of care.
-If eligible Veterans go to an urgent care provider and receives services not covered by this benefit, they may be required to pay the full cost of care.
+If an eligible Veteran goes to an urgent care provider and receives services not covered by this benefit, they may be required to pay the full cost of care.

 After providing urgent care to a Veteran, the community provider must: